peironggg/ev3-source/index.md

 - `ev3_colorSensorRed(colorSensor)`: returns the red value read from the `colorSensor` which is a number within the range of 0 to 1020.
 - `ev3_colorSensorGreen(colorSensor)`: returns the green value read from the `colorSensor` which is a number within the range of 0 to 1020.
 - `ev3_colorSensorBlue(colorSensor)`: returns the blue value read from the `colorSensor` which is a number within the range of 0 to 1020.
-- `ev3_reflectedLightIntensity(colorSensor)`: return the percentage of the reflected light intensity.
+- `ev3_reflectedLightIntensity(colorSensor)`: returns the percentage of the reflected light intensity.

 Touch sensor